-There are 6 words I pray when doubt enters my mind.
+There are six words I pray when doubt enters my mind.

 “I do believe, help my unbelief.”
 Mark 9:24

-I have whispered these words and He has answered in incredible ways.
-They carry truth and power in the fight with doubt because we are coming to the only one that can cure our doubts.
+I have whispered these words, and He has answered in incredible ways.
+They carry truth and power in the fight with doubt because we are coming to the only one that can cure our misgivings.